kunaall28/Nov-Zomato-Landing-Page/README.md

-This is my Zomato Landing page clone
+# This is my Zomato Landing page clone

+## Done with first commit.